-Samples and standards should be prepared according to the instructions found in Srodon and others (2001).
+Samples and standards should be prepared according to a method modified from that reported in Srodon and others (2001).
 It is important that these instructions be followed closely.
-A sample amount of 3.000 g is mixed with 0.333 g of ZnO and ground with about 4 ml of methanol in a McCrone micronizing mill (Appendix 9) for 5 minutes.
-The mixture then is dried at about 85 ° C, sieved (500 micrometer sieve, or finer), mixed again, and, to insure sample randomness, side packed into an XRD holder against frosted glass (obtained from Ward's Natural Science; Appendix 9) by tapping the holder on a hard surface.
+A sample weight of 1.000 g is mixed with 0.111 g of ZnO, passed through the McCrone sieve, and ground with about 4 ml of methanol in a McCrone micronizing mill (Appendix 9) for 5 minutes (use the corundum grinding elements).
+The mixture then is dried at about 85° C and sieved again (500 micrometer sieve, or the slightly finer 400 micrometer McCrone sieve).
+The sample plus zincite mixture usually can be passed through the sieve using a relatively stiff brush, but hard samples may have to be hand ground first.
+The mixture then is stirred again, and, to insure sample randomness, side packed into an XRD holder against frosted glass (obtained from Ward's Natural Science; Appendix 9) by tapping the holder on a hard surface.
+It is important that the ground, dried and sieved mixture be thoroughly mixed (separation of zincite occurs on drying), and that a representative sample of the sample plus zincite mixture be packed into the holder.
 Samples should be X-rayed from 5 to 65 degrees two-theta using Cu K-alpha radiation, with a step size of 0.02 degrees two theta, and a count time of at least two seconds per step when using a scintillation counter.
 Patterns that have been run using a radiation wavelength other than Cu K-alpha need to be converted into this radiation wavelength before being entered into the Input sheet.
 Such patterns can be converted by pasting them into column B in the Wavelength Conversion sheet in the RockJock program.
 Note that the converted pattern needs to span a minimum two-theta range from 5 to 65 degrees.
-Be sure that the Analysis ToolPak is installed in the Wavelength Conversion sheet, as is described in this sheet.
+Be sure that the Analysis ToolPak is installed in the Wavelength Conversion sheet, as is described in the sheet.

 Samples can be run without an internal zincite standard.
-For this "Standardless Analysis", samples are ground without adding ZnO, and option 4 is entered into cell B22 of the Input sheet.
-In addition, the Shifter sheet needs to be changed from shifts against ZnO to shifts against quartz, which will be present naturally in most samples, or to no shift (enter 3 or 4 in cell B7 of the Shifter sheet).
-This type of analysis is normalized automatically to 100 percent.
-Therefore, there is no independent check on whether or not all minerals present in the sample have been included in the analysis.
+For this standardless analysis, approximately 1 g samples are ground as described above without adding ZnO, and option 4 is entered into cell B22 of the Input sheet.
+In addition, the Shifter sheet needs to be changed from shifts against ZnO to shifts against quartz (enter 3 in cell B7 of the Shifter sheet), which will be present naturally in most samples, to no shift (enter 4 in cell B7), or to shifts against another position standard (enter the standard's XRD pattern into column J of the Shifter sheet, enter 5 in cell B7, and enter the two-theta angles that encompass the position standard peak in cells

+B13:B14).
+Standardless analysis is normalized automatically to 100 percent.
+Therefore, there is no independent check as to whether or not all minerals present in the sample have been included in the analysis.
+Otherwise, the two types of analysis should give comparable results.

-ENTERING NEW STANDARDS INTO THE PROGRAM
+ENTERING NEW MINERAL STANDARDS INTO THE PROGRAM